tytydraco/yessleep/out/My_son_keeps_eating_maggots_and_I_dont_know_where_hes_finding_them.md

 "Why do you ask?"

 "Well, Mr. Bliss, this is not the first time I've seen this.
 It is common for diabetics to lose feeling in their feet, so they are unable to sense when their soles get injured.
-These injuries often get infected leading to complications."
-He gestures over to my discolored feet.
+Often, many people fail to wash the bottom of their feet when showering.
+These injuries can then get infected leading to complications."
+He gestures over to my discolored feet as I cower at the mention of my hygiene practices.

 "But you see these little guys here."
 Plucking a squirmy maggot off my foot.